TheMajster007/zadanieRekPerc/README.md

 ```

 # DONE
-by default user generation is performed every 1 min
+by default user generation is performed every 1 min,
 you can change this in ```.\backDPC\src\main\resources\application.properties``` file
 the value is in ms, so for exapmple if you want to create user for each 10 minuts, set the value for ```intervalUserCreation = 600000```